• Loading stock data...

 “I think we’ve built an incredible foundation based on what viewership is.
 Now it’s our job to figure out how we grow that a bit,” Bazzell said.

-Warner Bros.
-Discovery chief content officer Craig Barry told FOS he considers the inaugural season “a success” largely because of the quality of the competition and the “consistency of the audience.”
+TNT Sports chief content officer Craig Barry told FOS he considers the inaugural season “a success” largely because of the quality of the competition and the “consistency of the audience.”

 “We’ve had this kind of consistent audience and that for me is foundational,” Barry said.
-“You can continue to grow that audience especially if you bring in new talent and make a certain amount of adjustments.”
+“You can continue to grow that audience, especially if you bring in new talent and make a certain amount of adjustments.”

 Unrivaled’s high salaries and abundant perks have both given players a base in labor negotiations, and some leverage against the league.
 For the top players, a strike becomes far more palatable with an Unrivaled salary looming, and there’s some possibility that Unrivaled is the only domestic product available to women’s basketball fans if the WNBA is mired in a labor fight.
 A strike is on the table in 2026 if the league and union can’t reach a new collective bargaining agreement—something that WNBPA player representative DiJonai Carrington called “a possibility” on the Unapologetically Angel podcast earlier this month.

-Expansion Is Coming—But It’s Unclear How or When
+Expansion Is Coming—but It’s Unclear How or When

 Unrivaled featured six teams this year and all played in the Wayfair Arena in Miami that fit 850 fans.
 According to league commissioner Micky Lawler, the league will stick to its six teams in Florida, though it will eventually grow.